(760) 443-7241

 We recognize your cat as a cherished family member, deserving personalized attention and a veterinary partnership focused on optimal well-being.
 ZenCat offers a holistic perspective on feline health.
 We take the time to understand your cat's environment, lifestyle, and unique needs, tailoring care that integrates the best of Western and Eastern medicine.
 Through an individualized approach and collaborative partnership, we strive to unlock your cat's full potential for healthy living.

-NEW!
 Telehealth Options

 Wellness Telehealth Visit - All Cats, All Ages